sudarshan19943/Friendbook/README.md

 ## Installation steps

 On localhost:
-* Download the code from the master branch of the Github repo: https://github.com/DalhousieUniversityCSCI5308/Group1
+* Download the code from the master branch
 * Run mvn clean install to clean build the project.
 * Run the application as a Springboot application.
 * Begin by typing in the following URL in your browser: http://localhost:8085/login